Who Is Vortic Watches And What Do They Do?

 Founded by two college buddies who were into watches and 3-D metal printing, Vortic has evolved into one of the most interesting American watch players in just a few short years.

-Since that time they’ve evolved their offerings, and are even seeking to make new high quality watches in the USA once again.
+Since then they’ve evolved their offerings and are even seeking to make new high-quality watches in the USA once again.

 They’ve been featured in the likes of WSJ and Revolution Magazine and continue to grow their footprint from their Fort Collins, Colorado headquarters.